lwjglgamedev/zvk/bookcontents/chapter-07/chapter-07.md

 We have coded all the elements required to support the proper rendering of 3D models and pass transformation matrices to the shaders.
 We now can use them and also support another missing feature: resizing support.
 Let's start with the changes required in the `Render` struct.
 We will calculate the projection matrix in the `init` function.
 We will also add support for window resizing.
-When a window is resized, we need to update the projection matrix and to recreate some Vulkan structures.
+When a window is resized, we need to update the projection matrix and recreate some Vulkan structures.

 ```zig
 pub const Render = struct {